 A pub by the name of the Thatched House existed on this site for around 150 years and was originally owned by the Miles Brewery.
 Originally a two bar local and in the hands of Whitbread for many years, the rear lounge bar contrasted strongly with the public bar at the front.
 In 2002 the house received a major refit, including a new frontage and new name, Thatcher’s.
 This is a good example of how a comprehensive refurbishment can modernise a pub without destroying its previous appeal or character.

-Now effectively a single open-plan area, the pub is still separated into three distinct areas, with a floorboarded room at the front of house and a large, comfortable lounge at the rear, which in turn is divided into an upholstered seating area opposite the bar counter and a raised, traditionally furnished, area in the rear extension, which may be used by both drinkers and diners.
-A patio garden runs down the right side of the pub.
+Now effectively a single open-plan area, the pub is still separated into three distinct areas.
+A bare-boarded room at the front of house is decorated with music memorabilia and images of American icons of the ’50s and ’60s and a dart board is hung on the wall to the right, adjacent to an original fireplace.
+Further into the pub is a comfortable lounge with upholstered seating situated opposite the bar counter.
+This in turn leads through to a raised, traditionally furnished area in the rear extension, which is mainly used by diners, but is available for all.
+A secluded patio garden runs down the right side of the pub.

 Thatcher’s changed hands in the autumn of 2013 and owner Chris Lawrence has successfully breathed new life into the pub, reintroducing both lunchtime and evening meals, including traditional Sunday roasts.
-The pub’s drinks range has also been increased, with a choice of up to six cask conditioned ales sourced from both local microbreweries and national producers.
-Portsmouth’s Irving & Co Brewery is a regular supplier of ale to the pub, as are other Hampshire producers.
+The pub’s drinks range has also been increased, with a choice of up to six cask conditioned ales sourced from independent and national producers.
 A selection of real ciders is stocked and Guinness Dublin Porter is available on draught (keg).
 There is a good choice of other beers, lagers, wines and spirits, including a good number of single malt whiskies.

 Live entertainment is now hosted on Saturday and Sunday evenings and there is an open mic night on Mondays.
 A pub quiz is held on the second Wednesday of the month and a meat raffle is drawn on Fridays.
 There are gaming machines available and darts is played.